Partial Nail Avulsion

 What is Partial Nail Avulsion?

-Partial nail avulsion is a procedure that involves removing a portion of the toenail from its nail root.
-The technique is designed to treat ingrown toenails by removing the entire nail edge that is cutting into the sides of the skin.
+Partial nail avulsion is an ingrown toenail surgery method that involves removing a portion of the toenail from its nail root.
+The technique is designed to manage ingrown toenails by removing the entire nail edge that is cutting into the sides of the skin.

-Several methods of partial nail avulsion are performed, some of which, especially the traditional techniques, can be very invasive and often done in an operating theatre.
-At Straits Podiatry, a partial nail avulsion can be easily performed in the clinic using a minimally invasive method within 30 minutes.
+There are various ways to perform a partial nail avulsion procedure.
+In the past, many would perform the traditional technique, which is very invasive and often done in an operating theatre.
+At Straits Podiatry, we perform our partial nail avulsion in the clinic using a minimally invasive method that takes approximately 30 minutes.

 What is Partial Nail Avulsion? - Straits Podiatry